Rhett & Link: Book of Mythicality

 Rhett & Link unveiled their book, to be published by Crown Archetype, Rhett & Link's Book of Mythicality: A Field Guide to Curiosity, Creativity and Tomfoolery on February 13, 2017.
 It was also made available for pre-order from several major online retailers on the same day.
 The front cover was shown for the first time during an interview with the duo on The Tonight Show Starring Jimmy Fallon on March 24, 2017.
 Rhett & Link have described the book as "a hilarious blend of autobiography, trivia and advice" and will include the story behind their friendship and career, as well as tips on how to "add Mythicality" to the reader's life, supported by anecdotes from their own past.
-The book was officially released on October 10, 2017, and then made it onto The New York Times Best Seller List in the "Advice, How-To and Miscellaneous" section for the week ending October 14, 2017.
+The book was officially released on October 10, 2017, and then made it onto The New York Times Best Seller list in the "Advice, How-To and Miscellaneous" section for the week ending October 14, 2017.

 The Lost Causes of Bleak Creek

 The Lost Causes of Bleak Creek was published on October 29, 2019.
-It is a thriller novel co-written by Rhett & Link and Lance Rubin, largely based on Rhett and Link's experiences in their home town of Buies Creek, North Carolina.
+It is a thriller novel co-written by Rhett & Link and Lance Rubin, largely based on McLaughlin and Neal's experiences in their home town of Buies Creek, North Carolina.
 The book reached No. 13 on the New York Times Best Sellers list.

+Spaghetti Head & Chicken Fingers

+Spaghetti Head & Chicken Fingers is an upcoming children’s picture book by McLaughlin and Neal and illustrated by Erica Salcedo.
+The book is scheduled for release in June 2026 and marks the duo’s first picture book for young readers.